Mahavir Chakra: Know About India’s Second Highest Gallantry Award

 About the Formation of Medal:

-2. Medal shall be one and three eighth inches in diameter.
+2. The medal shall be one and three eighth inches in diameter.

-3. The State emblem (including motto) is embossed in the centre-piece.
+3. The State emblem (including motto) is embossed in the center-piece.
 The star is polished and the centre piece is in gold gilt.

 Personnel Eligible: The following categories of personnel shall be eligible for the Mahavir Chakra:-